Rewarding a good team is good for everyone.

 Better employee rewards and recognition: It benefits everyone — and your bottom line

 An employee rewards and recognition program goes a long way toward improving hiring and retention.
 It makes your team members feel good, enables you to show your staff that you value them and appreciate their hard work.
 All that can lead to greater productivity, energize innovative thinking and instill a stronger sense of loyalty.
 And it can enhance your company’s reputation, boosting your efforts to recruit top talent.
 Really, an employee rewards and recognition program is a win-win for both the worker and employer.

-- Increased motivation — When staff members know they’ll be rewarded for their performance, they’ll show more enthusiasm and take more initiative.
+- Increase motivation — When staff members know they’ll be rewarded for their performance, they’ll show more enthusiasm, take more initiative and be more productive.

-- Deeper involvement with the company — Recognition programs foster a deeper connection with the company.
-Going in to work becomes more than just doing a job and receiving a paycheque.
-Employees will see that their contributions really matter and make a difference.
+- Nurture company engagement — Recognition programs foster a deeper sense of employee belonging and connection with the company.
+Employees see that their contributions really matter and make a difference.

-- Improves customer satisfaction and loyalty — Customers enjoy doing business with a company that has eager and committed employees.
-Frustrated employees, on the other hand, can leave a negative impression about the organization and chase customers away.
+- Improve customer satisfaction and loyalty — Customers enjoy doing business with a company that has committed, passionate employees.

 When to recognize employees

 Offer recognition after important projects have been successfully completed or when a worker consistently goes above and beyond.
 Timing is everything, so don’t wait too long — celebrate employee achievements while the details are fresh in everyone’s mind.
 Key career or personal milestones, such as work anniversaries and annual performance reviews, are also times to highlight an employee’s good work and major accomplishments.

 While it’s important to praise good work, take care not to single out the same people every time.
 Your rewards program should be inclusive, giving recognition to all involved in team or joint efforts.